sjsu-interconnect/cs163/note.md

   - [scaling elements](https://cloud.google.com/appengine/docs/standard/reference/app-yaml?tab=python#scaling_elements)
 - During deployment, App Engine uses the Python package manager ```pip``` to install dependencies defined in the ```requirements.txt``` metadata file located in your project's root directory.
   - If you have configured a Gunicorn web server entrypoint in the ```app.yaml``` file, you must also add ```gunicorn``` to your ```requirements.txt``` file.
+- Make sure you have a sample CSV file in the designated bucket. (cutomers-100-simple.csv should be located under the Google Storage Bucket.
+The bucket name is specified in ```app.yml```.)
 - When you have all three files (```app4.py```, ```app.yaml```, and ```requirements.txt```), you can deploy the website on Google App Engine
   - ```gcloud app deploy``` on the repository root
 - If you want to disable the app, check [this reference](https://cloud.google.com/appengine/docs/standard/python3/building-app/cleaning-up)